jamesthesnake/PumasDocs.jl/docs/src/basics/nca.md

 # Noncompartmental Analysis (NCA)

-NCA is performed in PuMaS by creating `NCASubject` and `NCAPopulation` types which then preprocess the data to allow for easy generation of all NCA values.
+NCA is performed in Pumas by creating `NCASubject` and `NCAPopulation` types which then preprocess the data to allow for easy generation of all NCA values.
 These types come with plotting, `DataFrame`, and `report` overloads to ease the analysis process.